-These are they who are hidden rocks in your love-feasts when they feast with you Jude 1:12
+These are they who are hidden rocks in your love-feasts when they feast with you.
+Jude 1:12

 They affirmed the whole of their guilt, or their error, was, that they met on a stated day before it was light, and addressed a form of prayer to Christ, as to a divinity, binding themselves by a solemn oath, not for the purposes of any wicked design, but never to commit any fraud, theft, or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble, to eat in common a harmless meal.
 From this custom, however, they desisted after the publication of my edict…i

-Pliny wrote about 112 AD.
+Pliny wrote about 112 A.D.
 The love feast practice continued.
 Look at what Tertullian wrote about a century later:

 For you abuse also our humble feasts, on the ground that they are extravagant as well as infamously wicked…Our feast explains itself by its name.
 The Greeks call it agape, i.e., affection.
-Whatever it costs, our outlay in the name of piety is gain, since with the good things of the feast we benefit the needy; not as it is with you, do parasites aspire to the glory of satisfying their licentious propensities, selling themselves for a belly-feast to all disgraceful treatment, — but as it is with God himself, a peculiar respect is shown to the lowly.
+Whatever it costs, our outlay in the name of piety is gain, since with the good things of the feast we benefit the needy; not as it is with you, do parasites aspire to the glory of satisfying their licentious propensities, selling themselves for a belly-feast to all disgraceful treatment,” but as it is with God himself, a peculiar respect is shown to the lowly.
 If the object of our feast be good, in the light of that consider its further regulations.
 As it is an act of religious service, it permits no vileness or immodesty.
 The participants, before reclining, taste first of prayer to God.
 As much is eaten as satisfies the cravings of hunger; as much is drunk as befits the chaste.
 They say it is enough, as those who remember that even during the night they have to worship God; they talk as those who know that the Lord is one of their auditors.
-After manual ablution, and the bringing in of lights, each is asked to stand forth and sing, as he can, a hymn to God, either one from the holy Scriptures or one of his own composing, — a proof of the measure of our drinking.
+After manual ablution, and the bringing in of lights, each is asked to stand forth and sing, as he can, a hymn to God, either one from the holy Scriptures or one of his own composing,” a proof of the measure of our drinking.
 As the feast commenced with prayer, so with prayer it is closed.
 We go from it, not like troops of mischief-doers, nor bands of vagabonds, nor to break out into licentious acts, but to have as much care of our modesty and chastity as if we had been at a school of virtue rather than a banquet. ii

 We practise sharing in banquets, which are not only modest, but also sober: for we do not indulge in entertainments nor prolong our feasts with wine; but we temper our joyousness with gravity, with chaste discourse, and with body even more chaste…iii

-It is important to recognize that the quotes above are in response to criticisms.
-Romans, who knew nothing about Christianity, were charging Christians with cannibalism, having licentious orgies, and even incest.
-The responses above were composed to address those issues.
-The tone of the quotes emphasizes how sober and chaste these Christian banquets were.
-From the underlying facts we see that the love feast was a wonderful part of the original Christian life. in contrast to the early-morning services where believers for more passive and the service more structured, in the love feasts they actively ate and shared together of the great things of the faith.
-While the feast usually was overseen, opened and closed by prayer, the gathering was marked by the free interaction of the believers.
-Services are for the most part more passive and worship oriented events, banquets were more festive activities.
-Again it wasn’t that the meal was so elaborate that it was called a feast, what was feasted on was the love of God shared by the believers.
-It was a weekly event just like Sunday morning services.
+In contrast to the early-morning services, where believers were more passive and the service more structured, they actively ate and shared the great things of the faith in the love feasts.
+While the feast was usually overseen, opened, and closed by prayer, the gathering was marked by the free interaction of the believers.
+Services were, for the most part, more passive and worship-oriented events; banquets were more festive activities.
+Again, it wasn’t that the meal was so elaborate that it was called a feast; what was feasted on was the love of God shared by the believers.
+It was a weekly event, just like Sunday morning services.

 And day by day, continuing stedfastly with one accord in the temple, and breaking bread at home, they took their food with gladness and singleness of heart,